isamplesorg/export_client/README.md

   Export records from iSamples to a local copy.

 Options:
-  -t, --jwt TEXT                  The JWT for the authenticated user.
+  -j, --jwt TEXT                  The JWT for the authenticated user.
                                   [required]
   -u, --url TEXT                  The URL to the iSamples export service.
   -q, --query TEXT                The solr query to execute.  [required]